notken12/arcadecord/README.md

 * Allow players to only invite certain people to games
 * Add unique IDs to every action and turn
 * Add feedback center
-* Store games in database
-    * Add new property in games, internal (secret) data
 * Log actions and turns
 * Add support for turns not in order of players